Lsq707/developer-jms8.0/java-management/java-download/java-download.md

   ![image of token generate result](images/generate-token-result.png)

-4. You can select an active token to conduct script friendly download.
+4. You can select an active token to be used in the script friendly download.
 Click **Copy download command** to use the download command in your console.

   ![image of copy download command](images/copy-download-command.png)